OpenSociocracy/documentation-website/docs/index.md

   - title: Build in Public
     details: We want to build the product the S3 community wants.
   - title: Hosted Option
-    details: OpenSociocracy along with our sponsors will offer a hosted Saas solution.
+    details: OpenSociocracy will offer a hosted Saas solution.
 ---